 What is the public health response?

-Parechovirus is not a notifiable condition.
+Parechovirus is not a notifiable condition under the Public Health Act.
 NSW Health works with clinicians to monitor outbreaks of severe cases.

 For further information please call your local public health unit on 1300 066 055.

 For health professionals, see the additional information for clinicians.